DevJosueMonteiro/xlsx-Manage/README.md

 - Automatic data extraction from TRANSFER IN and TRANSFER OUT sheets
 - JSON generation and API submission
 - Logging of API responses in Supabase
+- Updated: Added new feature for configuration management

 ## Prerequisites